Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Conclusions and Future Work

-\mysection{Conclusions and Future Work} In this work, we show that it is possible to use DeepRL to learn a scalable and generalizable single-copy routing strategy for mobile wireless networks.
-We leverage three key ideas: i) a reward function specifically crafted to trade-off competing network goals; ii) a novel set of relational features to characterize mobile networks; and iii) a flexible training approach.
-Our results show that our learned single-copy routing strategy outperforms all other strategies in terms of delay except the optimal strategy, even on scenarios on which the DeepRL agent was not trained.
+In this work, we have shown that it is possible to use DRL to learn a scalable and generalizable forwarding strategy for mobile wireless networks.
+We leverage three key ideas: i) packet agents, ii) relational features, and iii) a weighted reward function.
+Our results show that our DRL agent generalizes well to scenarios on which it was not trained, often achieving delay similar to the oracle strategy and outperforming all other strategies in terms of delay including the state-of-the-art seek-and-focus strategy \cite{singlecopy-spyro}.
+The key ideas of our approach are generally applicable to other decision-making tasks in mobile wireless networks.

-There are a number of research directions to explore in future work.
-While we focus on learning a single-copy routing strategy in this work, we are also interested in learning multi-copy routing strategies.
-We would also like to refine the features we use.
-We expect that as the kinds of mobility the DeepRL agent sees become more diverse, more features will be needed to characterize the key differences in mobility and enable the DeepRL agent to generalize to a wide variety of mobile networks.
-Finally, we would like to evaluate our approach on an even broader set of mobility scenarios.
+There are a number of research directions we would like to explore in future work.
+We expect that as the kinds of mobility that the DRL agent sees become more diverse, more features will also be needed to characterize the key differences in mobility and enable the DRL agent to generalize to a wide variety of mobile networks.
+Additionally, targeted sampling of the feature space during training would be helpful to ensure that a diversity of network connectivity and congestion is seen.
+We would also like to explore device decision-making to complement our packet agents.
+For instances, devices could learn which subsets of packets should get to make a forwarding decision when a transmission opportunity arises.
+Finally, we would like to update our reward function to incorporate additional network considerations such as fairness.